pdw-git/express-k8s-demo/README.md

 >>GET api/info - returns information about the application

->>GET api/status - returns static status information
+>>GET api/status - returns the status of the data base connection

 >>GET api/version - returns version information for the api